Symptoms of Ebola Virus Disease

 • Sore throat and mild diarrhea

-These symptoms may persist for several days and gradually worsen; if not treated promptly, they can quickly develop into a severe stage.
+These symptoms may persist for several days and gradually worsen; without timely treatment, they can rapidly develop into severe stages.

-The average incubation period for the virus is 8 to 10 days, during which the patient is asymptomatic and non-infectious.
-Once the disease onset phase begins, body temperature will suddenly rise, accompanied by muscle and joint pain, which may be mistaken for influenza or malaria.
-The key feature of this stage is the combination of fever and systemic discomfort, which should be assessed in conjunction with the epidemiological history (such as contact with outbreak areas).
+The average incubation period is 8 to 10 days, during which patients are asymptomatic and non-infectious.
+Once symptoms appear, body temperature rises suddenly, often accompanied by muscle and joint pain, which can be mistaken for influenza or malaria.
+The key features of this stage are the combination of fever and systemic discomfort, which should be evaluated alongside epidemiological history (such as contact with infected areas) for diagnosis.

 Common Symptoms

-• Severe diarrhea and vomiting, possibly containing blood
+• Severe diarrhea and vomiting, possibly with blood

-• Skin rashes, typically appearing on days 5 to 7 of the illness
+• Skin rashes, usually appearing on days 5 to 7 of illness

 • Abdominal pain, chest pain, and difficulty breathing